BrightspaceUI/core/components/calendar/README.md

 **Properties:**

-- `dialog` (Boolean): Indicates that the calendar is displayed within a dialog.
 - `selected-value` (String): Currently selected date.
 This should be in ISO 8601 calendar date format (`YYYY-MM-DD`) and should be localized to the user's timezone (if applicable).
 - `summary` (String): Summary of the calendar for accessibility.